aniteshmohan/DeepThought/README.md

 #DeepThought
 This project is done using Html5, CSS.
-This is the layout of a website and give an idea.
+This is the layout of a website to give an idea.